talkable/talkable-docs/source/web_hooks.rst

    <h2>Testing</h2>

-Testing web hooks can be accomplished with the help of RequestBin, an external service that tests your post-receive messages.
+Testing webhooks can be accomplished with the help of RequestBin, an external service that tests your post-receive messages.

 1. Visit `RequestBin`_ and click **Create a RequestBin**.
 2. Copy the URL you are given.
-3. Open your site on Web Hooks setup page.
+3. Open your site on Webooks setup page.
 4. Click **New**.
-5. Select web hook type.
+5. Select webhook type.
 6. Paste your RequestBin URL and save.
-7. Click **Deliver Sample** near the web hook you want to test.
+7. Click **Deliver Sample** near the webhook you want to test.
 8. After you finish the implementation on your site **change RequestBin URL to the live URL** on your site.
-9. Click **Deliver Sample** to test web hook with Live URL.
+9. Click **Deliver Sample** to test webhook with Live URL.

 .. raw:: html